Sheldon Beise: Biography

 Beise was a native of Mound, Minnesota, where he was an all-around athlete, winning varsity letters in basketball, track, baseball and football at Mound High School.
 Beise began his collegiate career at the University of Wisconsin during the 1931–32 academic year.
 After one year, he transferred to the University of Minnesota.
-Beise played at the fullback position for the Minnesota Golden Gophers football teams from 1933 to 1935 and was selected as a first-team All-American in 1935 by the North American Newspaper Alliance (chosen by Andy Kerr of Colgate, Dan McGugin of Vanderbilt, James Phelan of Washington, and Gus Dorais of Detroit) and the Central Press Association (based on a poll of college football captains taken).
+Beise played at the fullback position for the Minnesota Golden Gophers football teams from 1933 to 1935 and was selected as a first-team All-American in 1935 by the North American Newspaper Alliance, and the Central Press Association (based on a poll of college football captains taken).
 He was also named as a second-team All-American by the Associated Press, United Press, Newspaper Editors Association and New York Sun.
-Beise played on Bernie Bierman's national championship teams of 1934 and 1935 and never played in a losing game for Minnesota.
-Beise was considered "a powerful plunger and one of the most effective blockers in the Bernie Bierman era of single wing football."
-He has been described as a "battering ram fullback," and one contemporary account notes that Minnesota's winning streak in the 1934 and 1935 seasons was "due in no small measure to Biese's powerful drive."
-In addition to the All-American honors in 1935, Beise was an All-Big Ten Conference fullback for three consecutive years.
+He played on Bernie Bierman's national championship teams of 1934 and 1935 and never played in a losing game for Minnesota.
+He was considered a powerful plunger and one of the most effective blockers in the Bernie Bierman era of single wing football."
+He has been described as a "battering ram fullback," and one contemporary account notes that Minnesota's winning streak in the 1934 and 1935 seasons was due in no small measure to Biese's powerful drive."
+In addition to the All-American honors in 1935, he was an All-Big Ten Conference fullback for three consecutive years.
 He was also selected to play in the East-West Shrine game in San Frandsco after the 1935 season.
-Beise also participated in baseball, basketball and track at the University of Minnesota.
+Beise also participated in baseball and track at the University of Minnesota.
 He was drafted in the fourth round of the 1936 NFL Draft.